FinalCAD/FinalcadOne-sqitch/README.md

 # FinalcadOne-sqitch

-Create configuration file for sqitch containing postgres connection credentials using rds IAM authentification.
+Create configuration file and a secret file for sqitch containing postgres connection credentials using rds IAM authentification.
 By default configuration file will be named `sqitch.conf` in current directory.
+ Password to load in environment variable will be located by default in `secret.conf`

 ### Environment variables